 Overall, telehealth has the potential, to increase the availability and access to quality health and medical care, to improve overall population health, while lowering the cost of healthcare.
 Nevada regulation defines telehealth into four brand categories:

-Telehealth offers an opportunity for patients, especially those individuals who are situated in rural or underserved areas — one-third of Nevadan’s are situated in areas with a shortage of primary care and dental providers, while 38% (thirty-eight percent) of Nevada residents, live in areas with a shortage of mental health providers — to receive services conveniently located (i.e. at home, or closer to home), reduce the amount of lost travel and work time, in addition to the associated costs of traveling to and from traditional health care appointments, situated at distant locations.
+Telehealth offers an opportunity for patients, especially those individuals who are situated in rural or underserved areas to receive services conveniently located (i.e. at home, or closer to home), reduce the amount of lost travel and work time, in addition to the associated costs of traveling to and from traditional health care appointments, situated at distant locations.

 State law requires that Medicaid, and all policies of health or industrial insurances, cover telehealth services to the exact extent, as the equivalent services provided in-person.

-On May 27, 2015, Nevada enacted legislature allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.
+On May 27, 2015, Nevada enacted legislation allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.